-The Assistant Executive Officer of the Regional Water Board proposes an administrative civil liability in the amount of $4,907,409.
+The Assistant Executive Officer of the Regional Water Board proposes an administrative civil liability in the amount of $6,425,680.
 The amount of the proposed administrative civil liability is based upon a review of the factors cited in Water Code sections, 13385, subdivision (e), and 13327, as well as the 2017 Enforcement Policy.

-The Regional Water Board will hold a hearing on this Complaint at the April 16/17, 2020.
-The meeting will be held in Humboldt County, California, at a time and location to be announced or at a location posted on the Regional Water Board’s website, unless the Discharger does one of the following by the February 20, 2020, deadline to submit the Waiver Form, as described in the Hearing Procedures.
+The Regional Water Board will hold a hearing on this Complaint at the December 11/12, 2020.
+The meeting will be held either virtually (e.g., on the Zoom videoconference platform), in Sonoma County, California, at a location to be announced, or at a location posted on the Regional Water Board’s website, unless the Discharger timely exercises one of the remaining options as set forth in the Waiver Form provided on January 21, 2020, and as described in the attached Notice of Public Hearing and Hearing Procedures.

-The Discharger waives the right to a hearing by completing the attached Waiver Form (checking the box next to Option 1) and returning it to the Regional Water Board, along with payment for the proposed administrative civil liability amount of $4,907,409; or
+The Discharger waives the right to a hearing by providing payment for the proposed administrative civil liability amount of $6,425,680; or

-The Regional Water Board agrees to postpone any necessary hearing after the Discharger requests to engage in settlement discussions by checking the box next to Option 2 on the attached Waiver Form and returning it to the Regional Water Board; or

-The Regional Water Board agrees to postpone any necessary hearing after the Discharger requests a delay by checking the box next to Option 3 on the attached Waiver Form and returning it to the Regional Water Board along with a letter describing the items to be discussed.
+The Regional Water Board agrees to postpone any necessary hearing after the Discharger requests a delay along with a letter describing the items for discussion.

-If a hearing is held, it will be governed by the attached Hearing Procedures.
+If a hearing is held, it will be governed by the attached Notice of Public Hearing and Hearing Procedures.
 During the hearing, the Regional Water Board will hear testimony and arguments and affirm, reject, or modify the proposed administrative civil liability, or determine whether to refer the matter to the Attorney General for recovery of judicial civil liability.

 The Assistant Executive Officer reserves the right to amend the proposed amount of administrative civil liability to conform to the evidence presented.

 There are no statutes of limitation that apply to administrative proceedings.
-The statutes of limitation that refer to “actions” and “special proceedings” and are contained in the California Code of Civil Procedure apply to judicial proceedings, not an administrative proceeding.
+The statutes of limitation that refer to “actions” and “special proceedings” and are contained in the California Code of Civil Procedure apply to judicial proceedings, not administrative proceedings.
 See City of Oakland v.
 Public Employees’ Retirement System (2002) 95 Cal.
 App.
 4th 29, 48; 3 Witkin, Cal.
 Procedure (4th ed.
 1996) Actions, § 405(2), p.
-510.)
+510.

 September 14, 2020 __________________________